zectorpt/mailsearch/README.md

 ---------------------------------------------------

-If you like it, star my repo and don't delete my email <br />
+If you like it, star my repo and don't delete my email from source code<br />
 josemedeirosdealmeida@gmail.com <br />
 josemedeirosdealmeida.com